A380! Finally, I got to fly with the big Airbus A380 by Lufthansa. On a short 10:55 hour flight from Frankfurt to Los Angeles, I was travelling in the

 cheapest most affordable category, in Economy.
 Lufthansa offers 4 categories to travel in their Airbus A380’s on long-haul flights: Economy Class, Premium Economy, Business Class and First Class.
-The seating in Economy is 3-4-3, in Premium Economy 2-4-2, in Business 2-2-2 and 1-1 in First Class, this means the number of seats next to each other.
-So far, I have flown with Lufthansa multiple dozen times in Europe only, from short 35 min to 3-hour flights.
-Flying with the 7th best Airline in the World on Long-Haul was something I was looking for for a long time, now the timing was perfect for a flight to sunny Los Angeles in December.
-Before your Flight, you only have to keep the baggage allowance in mind, which is 1 checked-in baggage up to 23kg per Person, with a maximum combined size of 158 cm (length, width, height combined).
-If you don’t eat everything, or have food intolerances, you can pre-order a special meal up to 24 hours prior to departure on their website here for no further charges, on any flight longer than 185 minutes by the way.
+The seating in Economy is 3-4-3, in Premium Economy 2-4-2, in Business 2-2-2 and 1-1 in First Class, this each means the number of seats next to each other per row.
+So far, I have flown with Lufthansa multiple dozen times in Europe only, from short 35 min to 3,5-hour flights.
+Flying with the 7th best Airline in the World on Long-Haul was something I was looking for for a long time, and now the timing was perfect for a flight to sunny Los Angeles in December.
+Ahead of your Flight, you only have to keep the baggage allowance in mind, which is 1 checked-in baggage up to 23kg per person, with a maximum combined size of 158 cm (length, width, height combined).
+If you don’t eat everything, or have food intolerances, you can pre-order a special meal up to 24 hours before departure on their website here for no further charges, on any flight longer than 185 minutes by the way.
 As a Vegetarian, I pre-ordered a Vegetarian meal (Lacto-Ovo).

 Once “boarding is finished” was shouted through the Plane, I was mentally getting ready to start the long flight.
-But no, due to the snow and a mandatory de-icing process we eventually spent another 2 hours on the plane with no air conditioning, just staring and waiting to finally depart.
-Everyone got a small glass of water and a pretzel-snack, once, but a 5-hour delay is just not “pleasant” …
+But no, due to the snow and a mandatory de-icing process we eventually spent another 2 hours on the plane with no air conditioning, just staring out the windows and waiting to finally depart.
+Everyone was once handed a small glass of water and a pretzel-snack, but a 5-hour delay is just not “pleasant” …

 Even though I had problems sleeping, I slept like 1,5 h in total, the flight was actually quite “okay”.
 I felt cramped, could barely move, always had to ask others to get up to get something more to drink, the music and video selection wasn’t my thing, but still, you can survive it.
 Luckily I got myself an upgrade and flew another class on my return flight.